If I'm under 18 who can make me answer questions?

 * Never talk to other jail inmates about your case.

-* Within a reasonable amount of time after you have been arrested and booked, the cops should allow you to make a local phone call to a lawyer, bail bondsman, relative or any other person you choose.
-The police can not listen to your phone call if you're talking to your lawyer.
+* Within a reasonable amount of time after you have been arrested and booked, the cops should allow you to make a phone call to a lawyer, bail bondsman, relative or any other person you choose.
+The cops can not listen to your phone call if you're talking to your lawyer.

 * The longest you can be held in jail is 72 hours.
 If you get arrested on a Friday night during a 3 day weekend, you won't see the judge until Tuesday morning.
-Otherwise usually you will get out of jail within 4 to 24 hours if you can make bail.
+Usually you will get out of jail within 4 to 24 hours if you can make bail.

 * If you're on probation or parole, only tell your P.O. that you've been arrested and don't say anything else.